Why is this medication prescribed?

 What special precautions should I follow?

-Before taking glatiramer,
+Before using glatiramer,

 - tell your doctor and pharmacist if you are allergic to glatiramer, mannitol, or any other medications.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.